 Believed common newt in the bottom of the swimming pool.

-Lady's Smock or Cuckoo Flower.
+Lady's Smock also called Cuckoo Flower.

 Admiring the paddling pool.